liufeng2915/Fully_3D_Object/latents_pretrain/README.md

 **Dataset**

 The decoders take point-value pairs as inputs.
 Please download the data from: https://drive.google.com/file/d/1Bnqneg6y7YdYnuzXYA9TCCvZQdJvRSjw/view?usp=sharing.
 Our sampling method used this paper [Learning Implicit Fields for Generative Shape Modeling](https://github.com/czq142857/implicit-decoder).
-Please consider citing it if your used the data.
+Please consider citing it if you use the data.

 **Pretrained models**